 Change is an inevitable process that every organization must face and successfully manage if they want to remain competitive and grow.

-Since most people are naturally resistance to change of any kind, it is a leader’s ability to effectively frame change will make a significant difference in how it is viewed and embraced by your team and is often the difference between success and failure when it comes to adoption.
+Since most people are naturally resistant to change of any kind, it is a leader’s ability to effectively frame change will make a significant difference in how it is viewed and embraced by your team and is often the difference between success and failure when it comes to adoption.

 Emotional triggers that will make change stick